Post

 # Read the specified XCode version for the project

-# Later, we will manually specify the XCode_x.x.x.app we want to use
+# In the following steps, we will manually specify the XCode_x.x.x.app we use

 # instead of using xcversion, as xcversion has been sunset and is unstable.